 The instructions in this chapter contain upgrade procedures for both the desktop systems and the minitower systems.
 Use these instructions the first time you upgrade your computer.
 If you make additional hardware changes after your first upgrade, many of these instructions will still be useful.
-You are responsible, however, for recording all hardware settings changed by your upgrades.
+You are responsible, however, for recording all hardware information changed by all of your upgrades.